Les Baux and the old

 “Baume de Roucas”.
 In the Occitan language, “Baume”

-means cave and “rouca” means rock.
-It was
+means cave and “rouca”

 therefore a district of cave dwellings, which must have